 MORE INTERVENTIONAL PROCEDURES

-Balloon kyphoplasty is a minimally invasive procedure that can stabilize pathological fractures of the vertebral body due to osteoporosis, cancer, or benign lesions.
-The procedure can reduce back pain, as well as restore vertebral body height.
-Orthopedic balloons are used to gently elevate the fractured vertebrae in an attempt to return it to the correct position.
-The cavity is then filled with bone cement, creating an internal cast to support the surrounding bone.
-Balloon kyphoplasty can safely and effectively be performed in the surgical suite under moderate sedation.
-Studies have shown this procedure can provide rapid and sustained pain relief, enhanced quality of life, improved mobility, and lessened use of narcotic analgesics when compared to non-surgical management.
+Kyphoplasty is a minimally invasive procedure that will stabilize fractures of the body due to cancer, benign lesions, or osteoporosis.
+A balloon Kyphoplasty can restore the vertebral body height and reduce back pain.
+To gently elevate the fractured vertebrae, the doctors will use orthopedic balloons and to return them to the correct position.
+The now accessible cavity is then filled with bone cement, which will support the surrounding bone by creating an internal cast.
+In addition, studies have shown this procedure can provide rapid and sustained pain relief, improved mobility, enhanced quality of life, and lessened use of narcotic analgesics compared to non-surgical management.

 Spinal Cord Stimulator

 Spinal cord stimulation is a treatment for patients who suffer from chronic neuropathic (nerve) pain in the trunk and extremities.
 First, a temporary evaluation is performed where two leads with electrodes are inserted through a needle into the epidural space above the spinal cord.
-An electrical block is programmed and the patient tries the temporary system for a week to evaluate their pain relief and daily activities to assess their percentage of pain relief.
-The patient has a programmer that allows them to make changes to their programming during the week of their trial.
-A temporary generator is placed in a bandage on the outside of their body to power the leads during the trial.
-Leads are removed after one week and pain relief is assessed.
+Next, an electrical block is programmed.
+The patient will try the temporary system for a week to assess their percentage of pain relief through their day-to-day activities.
+Every patient has a programmer that allows them to make changes to their programming during the week of their trial.
+Next, a temporary generator is placed in a bandage outside their body to power the leads during the trial.
+Leads are removed after one week, and pain relief is assessed.